 If the D.A. cannot prove that the child was at any risk, then the charges should be dismissed.

 3.2.
-The defendant did not act intentionally
+You did not act intentionally

 An NRS 202.485 violation is probably not a deportable offense in Nevada.
 Still, aliens facing even minor criminal charges should seek legal counsel because the state of immigration law is always in flux.
-Learn more about the criminal defense of immigrants in Nevada.

 Learn more about how Nevada record seals work.